The First of Three Remarkable People

 As I became a teenager I found myself more aware of my grandmother as a person.
 I saw a picture of her when she was very young and she was very slender and absolutely beautiful.
 I had never questioned the shape of her body until I saw that picture and I wondered what I would look like when I got older.

 Both of my grandparents were painters, wherever they lived they had a screened porch that was their painting studio.
 As I got older my grandmother’s painting style change dramatically from her usual landscapes to abstract art.
 I had a favorite, a painting that reminded me of a giant red treble clef with graduating shades of red on a green, almost Chartreuse background.
-Her most famous painting was the ‘cracked mirror’ which won an award and was displayed at the San Diego Museum of Art.
+Her most famous paintings were the ‘cracked mirror’ which everyone wanted to own and another which won an award and was displayed at the San Diego Museum of Modern Art.

 As I look through the old photos, including when she got married and when my father was born, I became more curious about the lives of my grandparents.
 Through conversations with my aunt, old newspapers and genealogy sites I have learned that my grandmother was a social worker and lobbied the town they lived in to create playgrounds for children as they had no real place to play.
 During WWII she worked at the weather bureau, hand drawing Doppler maps for the military.
 Both of my grandparents were very active in their church, she was the church organist and Choir Director.